Skip to main content

 Image Analysis

 DICOM files were uploaded into Amira software (ThermoFisher, Version 2020.3.1).
-A non-local means filter [spatial StdDev = 5, intensity StdDev = 0.2, search window [px] = 9, local neighborhood [px] = 3] and an unsharp masking [interpretation = 3D, edge size [px] = 6, edge contrast = 0.5, brightness threshold = 0] image processing filter was applied to increase the contrast between the mineralized enamel matrix and the surrounding dentin.
+A non-local means filter [spatial StdDev = 5, intensity StdDev = 0.2, search window [px] = 9, local neighborhood [px] = 3] and an unsharp masking [interpretation = 3D, edge size [px] = 6, edge contrast = 0.5, brightness threshold = 0] image processing filter were applied to increase the contrast between the mineralized enamel matrix and the surrounding dentin.
 An enamel masking threshold of 8,500–18,000 Hounsfield units (HU) was applied to the segment mineralizing enamel matrix.
-Relative enamel mineral density was calculated by averaging the greyscale values in Hounsfield units (HU) of all the voxels within this segment.
+Relative enamel mineral density was calculated by averaging the grayscale values in Hounsfield units (HU) of all the voxels within this segment.
 A 3D volume smoothing (px size = 3) was applied to exclude partial volume components.
 The volume of the mineralizing matrix was calculated by simple voxel counting of the labeled enamel material.
 Relative enamel density and volume of all the samples were compared relative to body weight by student t-tests.

 Enamel Matrix Crystal Structure

 To examine the enamel matrix structure, hemimandibles were fixed by immersion in 4% PFA for 24 h and then stored in PBS at 4°C. They were then post-fixed with a 50:50 mixture of 1.5% aqueous potassium ferrocyanide and 1% aqueous osmium tetroxide, dehydrated in a 30–100% graded ethanol series, and processed for embedding in LR White resin (Electron Microscopy Sciences).
 The polymerized resin blocks were sectioned perpendicular to the hemimandible with an IsoMet low-speed saw (Buehler, Lake Bluff, Il) and then polished using a polisher PowerPro 5000 (Buehler).
-The samples were imaged using a Hitachi Regulus 8220 scanning electron microscope (SEM) operated at 1 kV using the low angle backscattered detector (LA-BSE) for imaging.
+The samples were imaged using a Hitachi Regulus 8220 scanning electron microscope (SEM) operated at 1 kV using the low-angle backscattered detector (LA-BSE) for imaging.

 RNAseq Pathway Analysis